netsage-project/netsage-pipeline/website/docs/devel/pipeline_dataset.md

 ### Sflow

-Coming soon.  nfreplay will not work with sflow data type.
+nfreplay will not work with sflow data type.